 It governs all the changes that take place in the body and is thus the primary energy that regulates the digestion of food and our ability to accept ideas.
 Pitta people are most closely associated with fire, have strong absorption, like to eat and drink, have high body temperature, and are disturbed by the warm environment.
 They are understanding and smart, determined, but at the same time, jealous.
 They tend to spicy, salty, and dry foods.
 Balance helps them establish sweet and bitter foods.

 Pitta tea helps to cool down the mind, body, and emotions.
 Organic Pitta Tea is the perfect answer when you’re feeling intense or frustrated.?

 It maintains the structures in the body and thus the physical stability and mental satisfaction.
-Kapha people are connected to water, have slow digestion, benefit from bitter foods.
-They like sugary foods, which affect them badly.
+Kapha Ayurveda body types people are connected to water, have slow digestion, benefit from bitter foods.
+Enjoying sugary foods, which affect them badly.
 They are solidly built and require a lot of movement.
 They are generous, tolerant, just, forgiving, and do not like humid and cold weather.

 Why Maharishi Ayurveda?

 If you want to know more about Maharishi, you can check my post on Transcendental meditation here;

 In Sanskrit, dosha means error.
 That is why Vata, Pitta, and Kapha are called doshas because they are prone to imbalance.
 Their balance or imbalance in our body mainly depends on our diet, our emotions.

 Diagnosis in the West is a collective term for determining a boom that has already emerged.